What Is a Convertible Note? Examples & How It Works

-A convertible note is a financial document that allows a business to receive cash in exchange for equity in the company.
-This is a short-term agreement typically made with an angel investor, venture capitalist, or other type of private investor.
-It’s similar to a loan because it allows a business to receive more funding.
+A convertible note is a short-term financial document that allows a business to receive cash in exchange for equity in a company.
+This agreement is utilized by startups to receive support from angel investors, venture capitalists, or other types of private investors.

 How a Convertible Note Works

-- Interest rate: This is similar to an interest rate on a traditional loan.
-In exchange for providing cash to your business, an investor can require a minimum return on the amount invested.
-A 10% interest rate on an investment of $100,000 allows the investor to convert it to $110,000 after one year.
+- Interest rate: Like a traditional loan, you’ll need to determine an applicable interest rate.
+Some investors may require a minimum return on investment in exchange for funding.
+For instance, a 10% interest rate on an investment of $100,000 allows the investor to convert it to $110,000 after one year.

 - Discount rate: This allows investors to purchase shares at a reduced price when compared to their face value.
 For example, if the shares in your startup business are valued at $1 per share, a 10% discount rate would allow the investor to purchase them at 90 cents per share.

-- Valuation cap: This places a maximum dollar amount the company can be valued for the purposes of the convertible note.
-As demonstrated in the examples below, it’s beneficial to the investor because it helps avoid interest from being diluted and can allow them to obtain more shares and equity if your startup business performs well.
+- Valuation cap: This is the maximum value in which a convertible note can convert into equity.
+As demonstrated in the examples below, it is beneficial to the investor because it helps avoid interest from being diluted and can allow them to obtain more shares and equity if your startup business performs well.

 - Maturity date: This is the specified date for when a startup receives a valuation and the investor can convert the note into equity.